 While we can plan for many of life's changes, such as children going off to college or a spouse retiring, others are entirely unplanned—and can be very painful as a result.
 Dr. Dorian Mintzer, expert coach, therapist, author, speaker and founder of www.RevolutionizeRetirement.com, says we can take comfort in knowing that we become more resilient, experienced and capable as we age—contrary to what our cultural myths may tell us.

 In the latest installment of our Experts in Aging interview series, we spoke to Dr. Mintzer about living with purpose and making the most of our time on Earth.
-Watch a preview of her interview below and click the button to access the full version.
+Watch her interview below.

 After nearly drowning in a kayaking accident in her early 20s, Dr. Mintzer vowed not to take life for granted or delay working toward important goals.
 This perspective led her to a career helping others make the most of their own lives by discovering their gifts, living with purpose and contributing to the greater good.